 A very thought-provoking collection.
 Taken collectively, the stories have a real undercurrent of melancholy and even anger to them, but individually they’re breezy and quirky and amusing.
 I kind of like work that pulls me in different directions like that, so Last Week’s Apocalypse really pushed my buttons.

 Oh, and by the way: if this review interests you in Lain’s work at all, I encourage you to click over to his wonderful story “Resurfacing Billy,” which Paul and I had the pleasure of publishing at Futurismic last year.
-The poor story went up on election day and was simply buried in political news…an unjust fate for a great story.
+This story had the poor luck of going up on election day and was simply buried in political news: an unjust fate for a great story.